Simpsons Already Did It

 "Simpsons Already Did It" is the seventh episode of the sixth season of the American animated television series South Park and the 86th episode of the series overall.
 It originally aired on Comedy Central in the United States on June 26, 2002.
-In the episode, which continues on from the events of the previous episode "Professor Chaos," Butters thinks up a series of schemes to take over the world, but realizes that each one has already been performed on the show The Simpsons.
+In the episode, which continues on from the events of the previous episode "Professor Chaos", Butters thinks up a series of schemes to take over the world, but realizes that each one has already been performed on the show The Simpsons.
 Meanwhile, Ms. Choksondik dies and Cartman, Kyle and Stan think that they are responsible.

-The episode was written by series co-creator Trey Parker and is rated TV-MA in the United States.